 - Make a casserole.
 Use leftover pasta or rice and mix it with some sauce and cheese and bake!

 - Fry it up!
 Fried Pasta is delicious!
-Giada’s pasta nests are certainly worth a try.
+Giada’s pasta nests are undoubtedly worth a try.

-- Bread – I never met a bread that isn’t a great base for homemade pizza night.
+- I never met a bread that isn’t an excellent base for homemade pizza night.

 - Make a breakfast hash.
 Scramble or fry some eggs and throw the veggies in at the end to heat up.